Jameskmonger/tailormade/README.md

 ## Usage

 Tailormade is extremely easy to use.
-Give it a file path for your source, a file path to output the structural styling to and a file path to output the design styling to.
+Give it a file path for your source and it will do the rest

 The following command below will process `app.scss`, place the structural code into `app.structural.scss` and the design code into `app.design.scss`.

-    $ tailormade app.scss -s app.structural.scss -d app.design.scss
+    $ tailormade app.scss

+You can provide output file paths (see options below), but for a file named `foo.bar`, tailormade will put the structural code into `foo.structural.bar` and the design code into `foo.design.bar`.

 ### Options

 #### `-s`

 File path to output the structural code to.
-This option is **required**.
+This option is **optional**.

     $ tailormade app.scss -s structural_output.scss

 #### `-d`

 File path to output the design code to.
-This option is **required**.
+This option is **optional**.

     $ tailormade app.scss -d design_output.scss